IRB Policies and Procedures

 - A member of the research team poses as a fellow participant and interacts with subjects as part of the experimental design.

-The use of deception and/or incomplete disclosure presents challenges in the protection of human participants because it interferes with the requirements for fully informed consent and overall ethical considerations.
-Therefore, deception should only be utilized when there are no viable alternatives.
-Employment of such methods requires special consideration by the IRB.
-The Institutional Review Board (IRB) may find the use of deception acceptable when it is unavoidably required in order for the research to take place, when it is adequately justified, and when the benefits outweigh the risks.
-In general, deception is not acceptable if, in the judgment of the IRB, the participant may have declined to participate had he/she been informed of the true purpose of the research.
+The use of deception or incomplete disclosure presents challenges in the protection of human participants because it interferes with the requirements for fully informed consent and overall ethical considerations.
+Therefore, deception should be utilized only when there are no viable alternatives.
+Employment of such methods requires special consideration by the Institutional Review Board (IRB).
+The IRB may find the use of deception or withholding of information acceptable when it is unavoidably required to meet research objectives, when it is adequately justified, and when the benefits outweigh the risks.
+In general, deception is not acceptable if, in the judgment of the IRB, the subject may have declined to participate had he/she been fully informed of the true purpose or nature of the research.

-Deception may only be permitted where the IRB documents that an alteration of the usual informed consent requirements is justified under the criteria presented in federal regulations at 45 CFR 46.116(d).
-Specifically, the IRB must find and document that all four of the following criteria have been satisfied:
+Deception may only be permitted where the IRB documents that an alteration of the usual informed consent requirements is justified under the criteria presented in federal regulations at 45 CFR 46.116(f)(3)(i - v).
+Specifically, the IRB must find and document that all five of the following criteria have been satisfied:

-- The research presents no more than minimal risk to participants.
+- The research presents no more than minimal risk to subjects;

-- The alteration will not adversely affect the rights and welfare of the participants.
+- The alteration will not adversely affect the rights and welfare of the subjects; and

-- Where appropriate, the participants will be provided with additional pertinent information (debriefing) after participation.
+- Whenever appropriate, the subjects or legally authorized representatives will be provided with additional pertinent information after participation (i.e. debriefing).

 The debriefing process should consist of the following: